7Hd/blog/reviewed/optimizing-cpp.md

     * `direct access to hardware interfaces`
     * `system call`
 * Development time 開發時間
-  * The development time and maintainability of C++ projects can be improved by consistent modularity and reusable classes.
+  * The development time and maintainability of C++ projects can be improved by consistent modularity and reusable classes. (模組化)
 * Security 安全
   * Standard C++ imple-mentations have **no checking** for `array bounds violations` and `invalid pointers`.
     * It is necessary to adhere to certain programming principles in order to prevent such errors in programs where security matters.